-Growing the online portion of your business depends on your time and attention.
+Growing the online presence for your business depends on your time and attention.
 It’s one thing everyone has in common, no matter the size of the organization.
-Until you can work with me for your digital marketing, you need to manage your own web presence.

-You have limited time and resources, so your online business process should be as efficient as possible.
-It also has to reserve the most dollars in your lean marketing budget.
+If you have limited time and resources, your online business process should be as efficient as possible.
+It also has to keep your marketing budget as lean as possible.

-These free online tools will help you make business and marketing quicker, easier and cheaper as you grow.
+These free online tools will help you make business and marketing quicker, easier and cheaper while you grow.

 1. Social Media Marketing Apps